arun-s-p/flood_prediction/README.md

 # Floods in Kerala

+Two different models are attempted in this work.
-A Gaussian Naive Bayes model to predict chances of flooding in Kerala based on average monthly rainfall.
-More details are available in the notebook.
+- A Gaussian Naive Bayes classifier to predict floods based on rainfall
+- A deep learning framework to model monthly rainfall from temperature data More details and detailed description are provided in the notebook.